-Under the supervision of a licensed physician, certified athletic trainers administer immediate emergency and follow-up care.
-They develop athletic injury prevention and treatment programs using their knowledge of biomechanics, anatomy, physiology, and nutrition.
+Under the supervision of a licensed physician, certified athletic trainers administer immediate emergency and follow-up care for sport-related health issues and injuries.
+They also develop athletic injury prevention and treatment programs using their knowledge of biomechanics, anatomy, physiology, and nutrition.

-Athletic trainers also provide a vital communication link between the injured athlete, the physician, the coach, and sometimes the athlete’s family, to determine what treatment and rehabilitation approaches are needed, and when athletes can safely return to practice and competition.
+Athletic trainers also provide a vital communication link between the injured athlete, the physician, the coach, and sometimes the athlete’s family.
+This communication is necessary to determine what treatment and rehabilitation approaches are needed, and when athletes can safely return to practice and competition.

 Our athletic trainers work closely with coaches, administrators, and parents to ensure proper principles of exercise, practice, and competitive skills appropriate for the athletes' maturity and skill level to facilitate success with minimal risk.